 - The lack of impact that "Public Charge" for children's enrollment in school and school programs

-This letter will assist when explaining the matter to parents and families whose native tongue is not English.
 For more information about how TransACT Parent Notices helps your district meet Civil Rights and ESSA requirements for parent and family engagement, request more information here.